GeostatsGuy/MachineLearningDemos_Book/_sources/conclusions.md

 # e-Book Conclusions

-## Applied Geostatistics in Python: A Hands-on Guide with GeostatsPy
+## Applied Machine Learning in Python: A Hands-on Guide with Code

 #### Michael Pyrcz, Professor, The University of Texas at Austin